Snaacky/thewiki/docs/getting-started/anime.md

 ## Streaming

 !!!
-See [The Index](https://theindex.moe) for a more comprehensive list of unofficial anime streaming sites.
+*See [The Index](https://theindex.moe) for a more comprehensive list of unofficial anime streaming sites.*

-*Looking for official streaming sites?* See [r/anime's list of legal streams](https://www.reddit.com/r/anime/wiki/legal_streams).
+Looking for official streaming sites? *See [r/anime's list of legal streams](https://www.reddit.com/r/anime/wiki/legal_streams).*
 !!!

 Streaming sites are generally preferred by most anime watchers as they require no additional setup and are easy to use while being convenient.

 However, some sites will heavily compress video/audio and may have ads. *We suggest using a reliable content blocker, such as [uBlock Origin](https://ublockorigin.com).
 Additionally, you may want to consider torrenting if you care about quality.*

 Aiming for compatibility, they are also unable to use efficient codecs like x265. *If data limits are a concern, torrenting x265 mini encodes may be a better option.
-See the [quality comparison between mini encodes and popular streaming sites](https://slow.pics/c/pjYaqdnr).*
+See the [quality comparisons between mini encodes and popular streaming sites](/guides/quality/#quality-comparisons).*

 Official streams have better quality but are also typically larger (~1.3GB per episode for 1080p). *They can be obtained by torrenting from groups like SubsPlease, who rip untouched streams.*